saptarshi539/Trumpania/README.md

 If you choose to see the tweets, you will end up with a different page showing Trump's latest tweets.
 You can click the links on tweets.

 # 3- Notes
-Trumpania has one cool feature where I do sentiment analysis of the article or the tweet.
+The cool feature of Trumpania is the sentiment analysis of the article or the tweet.
 The polarity is listed in the end of the article once you click on the article or in the end of the tweet in either place it says - "The sentiment is - ngative" for the tweets and "The overall sentiment is negative" for the articles.
 The APIs are obtained from http://docs.aylien.com/docs/sentiment with the API key "f63147288b7d1b12215280223f00c315" and API ID as "336fb365" which is also mentioned inside the code